 Instructions for getting approval for courses to be taken at another school:

-- Read this page thoroughly and then fill out the transfer credit request webform linked at the bottom of the page.
+- Read this page thoroughly and then fill out the transfer credit request webform.

 - Note that you will first need an approval from the Statistical Science DUS, and once that is processed you will also need an approval from your academic dean.

 - A course taken at a school on the quarter system cannot be transferred for a semester credit at Duke.
 To receive a full course credit at Duke a student would have to take two quarter courses.